-All visitors (including parents and volunteers) are required to obtain a visitor's pass from the front desk after providing a photo ID
+All visitors (including parents and volunteers) are required to obtain a visitor's pass from the front desk after providing a photo ID.
+Visitors must have a visitor car tag.

-All visitors must always display the visitor's pass while in the building
+All visitors must always display the visitor's pass while in the building.

-No parent or other visitor is allowed to enter a classroom without first obtaining permission from the office
+No parent or other visitor is allowed to enter a classroom without first obtaining permission from the office.